jkim101/jkim101.github.io/drafts/Beyond Automation - The Sociotechnical Translation of the Automotive Industry via Agentic AI.md

-# Beyond Automation: The Sociotechnical Translation of the Automotive Industry via Agentic AI
+# Beyond Automation - The Sociotechnical Translation of the Automotive Industry via Agentic AI

 **A Perspective Based on Actor-Network Theory (ANT)**